UVADS/ds6011/capstone_flow.md

 #

+- **Communicating Results**:
+  - All projects are presented at a forum (e.g, Capstone Presentation Day)
+  - Select projects are promoted on SDS website
+  - Some teams choose to publish or present their work more broadly

 - **Feedback Collection**: Feedback is gathered from students, mentors, and sponsors.
 - **Sharing Feedback and Learning**: The feedback is presented to SDS faculty and staff for improving the capstone process.